KL13NT/iamnabil/collections/blog/2023-02-16-boosting-my-productivity-using-git-worktrees.md

 Git Worktrees are a way to manage multiple git working trees at the same time without the hassle of git stash.
 They allow us to work on branches as sub-directories to a repository, completely alleviating the pain of stashing changes when an urgent, unrelated change is required.

 The _worktree_ module allows you to checkout multiple versions of the project in separate sub-directories in the same root directory of the repository.
+Take the following diagram for example on the traditional approach:

 ## Creating a worktree